revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - False
-- Suppose, if we define two functions with same name and different argument list in python, and when we try to call the first function, it will give error in the program.
+- Suppose, if we define two functions with the same name and different argument lists in python, and when we try to call the first function, it will give an error in the program.
 But, when we try to call the second function, it doesn't give the error and overrides the prior function and generates the output.

 </details>

 ---

-200.
-Franz has a piece of code
+200. Franz has a piece of code

 ```python
 class Vehicle: